antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 [tp_getattro](https://docs.python.org/3.12/c-api/typeobj.html#c.PyTypeObject.tp_getattro)
-is a slot on the C struct `PyTypeObject`, which corresponds to `__getattribute__`: each type can implement its own attribute lookup logic, but most of them just set the slot to [PyObject_GenericGetAttr](https://github.com/python/cpython/blob/55fee9cf216abe4ec0d1139f94b1930fbd0c7644/Objects/object.c#L1535-L1539), which according to the docs "implements the normal way of looking for object attributes".
+is a slot on the C struct `PyTypeObject`, which corresponds to `__getattribute__`: each type can implement its own attribute lookup logic, but most of them, including the type `object`, just set the slot to [PyObject_GenericGetAttr](https://github.com/python/cpython/blob/55fee9cf216abe4ec0d1139f94b1930fbd0c7644/Objects/object.c#L1535-L1539), which according to the docs "implements the normal way of looking for object attributes".
+This is the logic that you get when you define a new Python `class`, unless you explicitly override `__getattribute__`.

 ## Attribute lookup on instances